uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 ## Add polling

 Add polling in your code to get live updates.

+Each browser window that has the outline open should be able to see all the changes that the other browser windows make in a reasonable amount of time (less than a few seconds).

+Make sure that the updates don't clobber or overwrite whatever the user is typing.

+Use Fetch API, not XMLHttpRequest.

+**Hint:** The `input` event of a `text` type `<input>` will fire every time the text changes at all (every keypress if they're typing.)

+## Optimize Communications

+Optimize communications so that the frontend doesn't have to ask the backend for the details of unchanged items.

+* One way to do this is:
-Each time the outline is changed, record the URL of the changed item in a list.
+    * Each time the outline is changed in the backend, record the URL of the changed item in a list in the backend.

-Add an endpoint that can `GET` a list of updated items, with a `since` query parameter that takes a time.
+    * Add an endpoint that can `GET` a list of updated items, with a `since` query parameter that takes a time.

-Then, in your JS, use the list of updated items to request only the items changed since the last poll to update the UI.
+    * Then, in your JS, poll the list of updated items, then only poll the items changed since the last poll to update the UI.

+## Make it look nice

+Add CSS to make your outline look nice.
+You should give it your own personal style, but it should be pleasing and easy-to-use.

 # Restrictions